eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 "Let's focus on a head-to-head comparison that really illustrates the power of userspace eBPF with bpftime: Kernel versus User SSL Sniff on Nginx.

 We're using sslsniff, a tool provided by the bcc suite to capture SSL/TLS data.
-Now, when we talk about SSL interception, we're referring to the ability to peek into the secure communications between clients and servers—vital for security analysis and troubleshooting.

 The impact on performance is our primary concern here.
 The metrics on the slide reveal a stark contrast.
 When kernel-based SSL Sniff is at play, the overhead is significant.
 We're seeing a reduction in requests per second by nearly 58% and a similar figure for the transfer rate.
 That's a heavy toll on performance.